Harting Down

 The Route

-2. Do not deviate from the main path until you come to a point where there is a scrubby hedge in front of you and you have no option to fork left or right.
-Here you should chose the left hand path, which descends to a little wooden gate.
-The path surface changes here from grassy to a more chalky soil.
-We found this to be quite slippery in winter, so take care.
+2. Do not deviate from the main path until you come to a point where there is a scrubby hedge in front of you and you have no option to go left or right (pushchairs turn back here).
+Take the left hand path, which descends to a little wooden gate.
+The path surface changes from grassy to a chalky and can be slippery after wet weather.
+Pass the wooden gate and continue to descend.

-4. The path will follow the base of a valley, named Bramshott Bottom.
-Continue through the valley until you reach a dewpond with a wooden fence around it.
-Look out for the footpath going up the wooded hill just after the dewpond.
+3. When the path levels out, you will see a finger post built up around a stone pile with a bench attached.
+Turn right along the first footpath in that direction.
+The path will follow the base of a little valley, named Bramshott Bottom.
+Continue through the valley until you reach a dew pond with a wooden fence around it.
+Look out for the footpath going up the wooded hill, just after the dew pond.

-• You cannot enter the Vandalian Tower as it is on private property, but you can gat a closer look if you are particularly curious by following the South Downs Way to the left as you come out of the car park.
+• You cannot enter the Vandalian Tower as it is on private property, but you can get a closer look if you are particularly curious by following the South Downs Way to the left as you come out of the car park.

 Did you know?